frederic-perez/AmE-dictionary/data/dictionary.md

 __have one foot in the grave__ _idiom_ To be very old and close to death.
 __have rocks in (one's) head__ _idiom_ To be thoroughly stupid, crazy, absurd, incorrect, etc.
 __have seen (one's) day__ _idiom_ To be beyond one's prime; to be no longer useful, effective, or functional.
+__have skin in the game__ _idiom_ To have a personal investment, usually monetary, in the pursuit of some goal or achievement, especially in business and finance.
 __have someone pegged__ _She had me pegged on that, too._
 __have someone's back__
 __have the better of (someone or something)__ _idiom_ To have or gain superiority, mastery, or an advantage over someone or something; to have control over someone or something.